Dr. Danielle Bacibianco (former name, Bacigalupo)

 Courses Taught at SJU: ENG 1100c – LITERATURE IN A GLOBAL CONTEXT, ENG 1040 – INTRODUCTION TO BUSINESS WRITING; Professor Danielle Bacigalupo’s Courses are LGBTQ+ Safe Zones

-Danielle Bacigalupo, Ph.D. , recently defended her dissertation, titled “Queerstory of Recovery: Literacy and Survival in A.A.,” and is an expected graduate of the English Department’s Ph.D. program, May 2021.
-As a doctoral fellow, Danielle has taught Literature in a Global Context to undergraduates and has also served as a photographer and graduate editor of the English Department blog.
+Danielle Bacigalupo, Ph.D. , recently graduated in May 2021, a month after defending her dissertation.
+Since her time as a doctoral fellow, Danielle has taught Literature in a Global Context to undergraduates and has also served as a photographer and graduate editor of the English Department blog.
 Prior to the Ph.D. adventure, Danielle earned a B.A. in English from SJU, an M.S.Ed. in Secondary English Education from CUNY CSI, and an M.A. in English from CUNY CSI with which she taught middle school ELA before teaching in higher ed.
-As an adjunct, Danielle also has had experience teaching literature, FYW, and composition courses at CUNY CSI, BMCC, and NJCU.
+As an adjunct, Danielle also has had experience teaching literature, FYW, and composition courses at CUNY CSI, CUNY BMCC, and NJCU.

 Danielle continues to develop her research in areas of socially just pedagogy, autoethnography, recovery activism, and community literacy through her dissertation.
 Danielle seeks to contribute to the argument that researchers who explore their own personal experiences can create pathways for critical discourse and offer new considerations about how a field should continue to be studied.